polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/01 - About Phosphorus Five.md

 Phosphorus Five is about privacy, freedom of expression, and the freedom to create - Without having to conform to the terms of others.
 Hence our slogan, which goes like this _"In the beginning there was Hyperlambda"_.
 If you don't understand where I picked up that slogan, feel free to pick up any Bible.
-The idea is to allow for a close and personal relationship to God, without any intermediaries controlling the terms, and/or your access.
+The idea is to allow for a close and personal relationship to the act of creation, without any intermediaries controlling the terms, and/or your access.
 Gutenberg was my philosophical inspiration while developing Phosphorus Five.
-Gutenberg's idea was to commoditize access to _"the word"_ (AKA; God) - While my idea is to allow you to use _"the word"_ to communicate with your computer, without a cast of _"gurus"_ acting as intermediaries on your behalf.
+Gutenberg's idea was to commoditize access to _"the word"_ (AKA; God) - While my idea is to allow you to use _"the word"_ to communicate with your computer, and have it do what you want it to do, without a cast of _"gurus"_ acting as intermediaries on your behalf, or some shady people spying on your data and privacy in the process.

 ### About the help system

 These help files are actually _"alive"_, which means they contain snippets of code, illustrating some concept, which will be evaluated on the server when you choose to evaluate the associated snippet.
 This gives you hopefully a nice and interactive way to learn Phosphorus Five, including your tactile learning abilities, creating a _"hands on"_ type of learning curve.
 Below is an example.
+Notice, this example only works in browsers that have speech synthesis.
+Hint; Google Chrome does ...

 ```hyperlambda-snippet
 /*